dgroomes/stackoverflow-look-back/README.md

 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search
 * [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
-* [ ] Replace Deno with Webpack and ts-loader.
+* [ ] IN PROGRESS Replace Deno with Webpack and ts-loader.
 Similar to the [work I did in the BrowserExtensionFramework](https://github.com/dgroomes/browser-extension-framework/commit/f459a1165b632eeeb265c8e137256c4fd353eb36).
+  * This is going to be at least a decent amount of work.
+It could be full of pitfalls.
+I at least proved out the BrowserExtensionFramework on Webpack and NPM and even validated it with the sample extension named *Detect Code Libraries* in that same project.
+    How can I split this work into multiple, completable, tasks?
+  * DONE (this was easy for the only reason that we're consuming BrowserExtensionFramework was a Git submodule and that it has no NPM dependencies of its own.
+The effect of this is that we have full access to the source that we need to change
+    (convert the import statements)) Update the Git submodule, build it, and then can I consume it from Deno?
+It might be possible if I turn off type validation... but I think the imports just won't work.
+  * Migrate to Webpack and ts-loader.

 ## Finished Wish List items